-To help you be successful in changing your routines, it’s important to be aware of the trends in your habits.
+To help you successfully change your routines, it’s essential to be aware of the trends in your habits.
 By taking a closer look at your daily routine, you can start to see patterns that might be preventing you from making progress and achieving your goals.

 As you know, there are a lot of things that we do without consciously thinking about it.
-For example, going to bed at the same time every night or checking your phone immediately when you wake up or stopping everything you’re doing if an email comes through (even if it isn’t important).
+For example, checking your phone immediately when you wake up or stopping everything you’re doing if an email comes through (even if it isn’t important).
 You might even take off your bra as soon as you get home.
 It’s little things like that.

 These subconscious habits can be helpful in some ways, but they can also be harmful because they can lead to stagnation or regression.
-By creating awareness of them, it can help you to identify the areas to improve.
-And, possible help you form ideas for creating new habits to help change your routine.
+Creating awareness of them can help you to identify the areas to improve.
+And, possibly help you form ideas for creating new habits to help change your routine.

-- What are the things that I do without thinking about them, but aren’t helping me to reach my goals?
-(Think busy tasks that don’t actually move the needle forward)
+- What are the things that I do without thinking about, but aren’t helping me reach my goals?

 - What could I be doing instead of these things?

 - Do you have goals you’d love to accomplish but feel as though you don’t have enough time?

 Make a list of things that you would like to do.
 It can be anything, from trying a new hobby to traveling to a new place.
 This list is to help you dream about where you’d like to be in the future to ensure your routine includes steps to get you closer to your dreams.